 The brake pedal applies the rear brake only.
 Should the brake lever system fail, the rear brake can be activated by depressing the brake pedal.

-14) Footpeg
+14) Footpegs

-The footpegs are located on the RH and LH side of the vehicle near engine.
+The footpegs are located on the RH and LH side of the vehicle.

 Use this area to keep your feet and the passenger's (2-UP models) feet stable.